 Follow these guidelines in creating an Operations Manual for your student/campus organization.
-Once complete, upload your operations manual to the Student Organization Database under "Additional Documents."
+Once complete, upload your operations manual to the Student Organization Database under "Operations Manual."

 An operations manual provides detailed documentation of how your student organization functions.
 If written correctly, it should guide someone unfamiliar with your group through the day-to-day procedures for operating your club.
 Every operations manual is different.
 There's no exact formula to follow.
 You'll want to create one that essentially maps out exactly how things get done in your specific club.
 Start with your student organization's purpose and list any goals or values that you seek to communicate.
 Include an organizational chart that lists officer duties and positions.
 Then, categorize material.
-Often, your club’s information can be entered into five basic sections:
+Often, your club’s information can be entered into a Preamble and five basic sections:

-Section One: Activities & Travel
+Section One: Meetings & Travel

 - Does the club enter its travel itinerary into the Student Organization Travel Authorization System?
 List all travel locations along with the purpose of your travel).

 Section Two: Equipment & Emergency Protocols

 - Are all club members required to use the club’s equipment or are they allowed to bring their own.
 If allowed to bring their own, who is responsible for ensuring the safety of that equipment?